 Divide and Conquer

-One effective strategy to enhance estimation accuracy is the classic: divide and conquer.
+One effective raincoat is the classic: divide and conquer.
 It works almost everywhere.
-By breaking down complex projects into smaller, more manageable tasks, we decrease the number of unknowns and dependencies on other teams or departments.
-It allows for a more granular assessment of each component, making it easier to provide accurate estimates.
+Breaking down complex projects into smaller, more manageable tasks decreases the number of unknowns and reduces dependencies on other teams or departments.
+It lets you assess each component more granularly, which makes it easier to give estimates that actually hold up.

 Unknown Unknowns

-The term unknown unknowns perfectly encapsulates one of the biggest challenges in estimation accuracy.
-These are the things that you don’t know you don’t know.
-They are the hidden pitfalls, unforeseen complications, or external factors that can completely disrupt your project timeline and budget.
+The term unknown unknowns captures one of the biggest challenges here.
+These are the things you don't know you don't know: hidden pitfalls, unforeseen complications, or external factors that can blow up your timeline and budget without warning.

-No matter how well you plan and break down a project, there will always be unknown unknowns lurking in the shadows.
-They’re like surprises waiting to happen, and they can throw even the most meticulously crafted estimates off course.
+No matter how well you plan and break down a project, there will always be unknown unknowns lurking.
+They're surprises waiting to happen, and they can throw even the most careful estimates off course.
+No raincoat covers everything.
+But knowing that going in changes how you pack.

 Unpredictable Change